-Beard Powder, or what it really is; simple food-grade diatomaceous earth is getting to become a quite talk around the beard’o-sphere.
+Beard Powder, or what it really is; the simple food-grade diatomaceous earth – is getting to become quite a topic around the beard scene.

-Diatomaceous earth is a type of hard shelled algae from freshwater sources.
+Diatomaceous earth is a type of hard-shelled algae from freshwater sources.
 Not very far from purified clay to be honest.

 The beard powder name comes from certain marketers who have figured out that beard hair is rich in silica, and therefore eating something that is rich in silica (diatomaceous earth for example), would stimulate beard growth.